wrichter/GermanyDYIAirCleaner/README.md

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

+# Update Q1 2023

+While this design still works, the box fan is still hard to source.
+There's a newer and improved approach to use multiple PC fans powered by a 12V or 5V power supply which show silent opeation and good CADR.
+See here for an example https://www.cleanairkits.com

 # Building a Corsi-Rosenthal box / Comparetto Cube using materials available in Germany <!-- omit in toc -->

 ![The end result](images/IMG_0901.jpeg)